A Game Theoretic Framework for Model Based Reinforcement Learning: Introduction

-\item Stackelberg games are asymmetric games where players make decisions in a pre-specified order.
+\item Developing learning algorithms for general continuous games is well known to be challenging.
+To develop stable and convergent algorithms, we setup a {\em Stackelberg game}~\cite{Stackelberg2010MarketSA} between the two players, which can be solved efficiently through (approximate) bi-level optimization. \item Stackelberg games are asymmetric games where players make decisions in a pre-specified order.
 The leader plays first and subsequently the follower.
-Due to the asymmetric nature, the MBRL game can take two Stackelberg forms based on the choice of the leader.
-This gives rise to two natural families of algorithms (which we name PAL and MAL) for solving the MBRL game.
-These two algorithmic families have complementary strengths and we provide intuitions on when to prefer which.
-Together, they encompass, generalize, and unify a large number of existing MBRL algorithms.
-Furthermore, our formulation is consistent with and provides explanations for commonly used robustification heuristics like model ensembles and entropy regularization.
+Due to the asymmetric nature, the MBRL game can take two forms depending on choice of leader player.
+This gives rise to two natural families of algorithms that have complementary strengths.
+Together, they unify and generalize many prior MBRL algorithms.

-\item Finally, we develop practical versions for the above algorithm families, and show that they enable sample efficient learning on a suite of continuous control tasks.
-In particular, our algorithms outperform prior model-based and model-free algorithms in sample efficiency; match the asymptotic performance of model-free policy gradient algorithms; and scale gracefully to high-dimensional tasks like dexterous hand manipulation.
+\item Experimentally, we show that our algorithms outperform prior model-based and model-free algorithms in sample efficiency; match the asymptotic performance of model-free policy gradient algorithms; and scale gracefully to high-dimensional tasks like dexterous manipulation. \end{enumerate}